-SCQF Level 8 Good Practice Unit Number S8011V1 CMP I Injury Calling Daint (LICD) is that are SQA Unit Number UG79 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications in a veriety of ways, provided the learner.
-MANAGING Credit Value 7 in a variety of ways, provided the learner demonstrates achievement of the assessment RECRUITMENT, SELECTION AND INDUCTION Guided Learning Hours 25 criteria.
+SCQF Level 8 Good Practice Unit Number S8011V1 CMP I Injury Calling Daint (LICD) is that are SQA Unit Number UG79 04 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications MANAGING Credit Value 7 in a variety of ways, provided the learner demonstrates achievement of the assessment RECRUITMENT, SELECTION AND INDUCTION Guided Learning Hours 25 criteria.
 The best practice details offered below aim to support our USP and at the same time give our centres an idea of the type of evidence of knowledge, understanding or ability that we would wish to see from learners.
 When assessing this unit please be aware that the learner has to meet all the assessment criteria in order to pass.
 The unit is written using framework level descriptors and the assessment criteria is at a level 8 level of difficulty.
-LEARNING OUTCOMES ASSESSMENT CRITE RIA Understand the impact of both the law and organisational procedures on the process of recruitment and selection 1.1 Summarise the legal in recruitment and selection struments impacting on staff on Readily answered together, this section requires the Learner to provide a summary of the (current) legal framework that impacts on recruitment and selection.
+LEARNING OUTCOMES ASSESSMENT CRITERIA Understand the impact of both the law and organisational procedures on the process of recruitment and selection 1.1 Summarise the legal in recruitment and selection struments impacting on staff on Readily answered together, this section requires the Learner to provide a summary of the (current) legal framework that impacts on recruitment and selection.
 Whilst legislation can change, it is likely that this narrative will reflect that relating to equality and diversity (including but not confined to: age, gender, ethnicity & sexual orientation) and, for some organisations: safeguarding.
 1.2 Identify organisational affect staff recruitment procedures and processes that and selection Reflecting the legal framework, organisations will create policies, procedures and processes that ensure that they recruit the right candidates for their business whilst remaining compliant with

 1.3 Discuss fairness, objectivity and equality of opportunity as elements of recruitment and selections legislation.
 The discussion, in responding to the criteria could therefore draw from the following areas: • Typical steps and approaches in the organisation's recruitment and selection process How these steps and approaches align with the legal framework and fairness, objectivity and equality of opportunity 2 Be able to present a reasoned case for changes in staffing resources, identifying personnel requirements 2.1 Analyse staffing resources to meet current and future objectives These elements consider situations that lead to changes in staffing resources and could usefully include (but not confined to): The catalysts for changes: e.g. staff resignation, restructures, industry changes including opportunities Linkages to the HR development strategy Taking into account the 'catalysts' for change; the manager will be involved in activity to analyse staffing resources in order to construct a case for any changes to the resource.
-This activity may involve (but may differ between organisations): Skills/competences matrix production and gap analysis Forecasting staffing levels (retirement, demographic profile, attrition, replacement demand and new demand as a function of forecasted activity levels) Business planning Creating budgets and the financial case This element requires the demonstration of skills and therefore evidential output is required e.g. an actual business case for staffing resources in a fit for purpose form.
-This element requires a demonstrable output Develop a job description which, ideally, would represent an 'actual' job description with person specification.
-In the event that the Learner cannot access such evidence then a simulated output will suffice provided it follows recognised practice as follows: Generally speaking a job description will contain: • The job title The main purpose of the job -a single sentence that describes why the role exists Who the jobholder is responsible to and for (if applicable) Any special conditions Main tasks of the job - these should start with active verbs and be as precise as possible.
+This activity may involve (but may differ between organisations): Skills/competences matrix production and gap analysis Forecasting staffing levels (retirement, demographic profile, attrition, replacement demand and new demand as a function of forecasted activity levels) Business planning for purpose form.
+Develop a job description • The job title exists for (if applicable) Any special conditions possible.